jishnujayakumar/jishnujayakumar.github.io/_posts/2022-07-06-using-docker-for-academic-research.md

 - [NAACL'22 Reproducibility Track](https://naacl2022-reproducibility-track.github.io/tutorial/){:target="_blank"}
 - [RESCIENCE C](http://rescience.githb.io/){:target="_blank"}

-It is always a good idea to do experiments inside the docker container so that the image of the container can be shared at the end.
+It is always a good idea to do experiments inside the Docker container so that the image of the container can be shared at the end.
 This would give the end users the same environment for conducting experiments and reduce a lot of environment setup time.

 [DockerHub]: https://hub.docker.com/

-The following steps could be used to create a docker image for your project:
+Use the following steps to create and publish the Docker image for your project:

 **Step.1.a**: Check for the image of interest locally.
 {% highlight bash %}